ksagarr/SeleniumFramework/README.md

 # Selenim FrameWork(Hybrid With POM)
-A brief description of what this project.
+A brief description of this project is as below.

-The Hybrid Framework with page object model is focus on separating test cases and test case data from each other.
-Our framework mainly based on oops concept (Object Oriented Programming) like Abstraction, Encapsulation, Polymorphism, Inheritance and Interface.
-This Framework significantly reduce the test script/code and increase readability.
-The main important thing is anyone can modify this code according him because it is maintainable and reusable.
+The Hybrid Framework with page object model is focused on separating test cases and test case data from each other.
+Our framework is mainly based on oops concept (Object Oriented Programming) like Abstraction, Encapsulation, Polymorphism, Inheritance and Interface.
+This Framework significantly reduces the test script/code and increases readability.
+The main important thing is that anyone can modify this code according to him because it is maintainable and reusable.

 ## Documentation
 Java Api Documentation(https://docs.oracle.com/javase/8/docs/api/)